ferserc1/bg2e-native/README.md

 - Install Vulkan SDK from the website: [https://www.lunarg.com/vulkan-sdk/](https://www.lunarg.com/vulkan-sdk).
 You can install it in any location, but make sure that the environment variable of the VulkanSDK location is registered.
 - Download the precompiled binaries and place the unzipped folder in the same location as the bg2e-cpp repository folder.
 To use the default CMake search options, set the folder name `glfw3`.

+### Linux

+- Install Vulkan SDK following the instructions from the website: [https://www.lunarg.com/vulkan-sdk/](https://www.lunarg.com/vulkan-sdk).
+If you want CMake to automatically detect the location of Vulkan, unzip the tar file in the same directory where you downloaded the bg2e-cpp repository, and rename it to `vulkansdk`.
+Make sure you compile and run the Vulkan examples to check that everything is working correctly. [here](https://vulkan-tutorial.com/Development_environment#page_Linux) you can get help on installing Vulkan SDK on Linux.
+- Download, compile and install GLFW from the [website](https://www.glfw.org/)